 Background and Purpose

-One in five Californians spends their day in school, increasing the stakes for addressing asthma in the school setting.
-Custodians have high rates of work-related asthma, while 17% of the state’s children have been diagnosed with the disease.
+One in five Californians spends his or her day in school, increasing the stakes for addressing asthma in the school setting.
+Custodians have high rates of work-related asthma, while 15% of the state’s children have been diagnosed with the disease.

 Cleaning products are used in schools and other workplaces.
 They can cause or worsen asthma and release unsafe chemicals into the air.
-The Work-Related Asthma Prevention Program developed the Cleaning for Asthma-Safe Schools (CLASS) Project to help California schools adopt safer cleaning methods that protect workers and students from asthma.
+The Work-Related Asthma Prevention Program (WRAPP) developed the Cleaning for Asthma-Safe Schools (CLASS) project to assist California schools in adopting safer cleaning methods that help protect workers and students from asthma.
 WRAPP is housed in the Occupational Health Branch.

 - Partnering with California school districts to provide technical support for switching to safer cleaning products and practices;

-- Raising awareness about the importance of asthma-safe cleaning via newsletter articles, webinars, and presentations; and
+- Raising awareness about the importance of asthma-safe cleaning via newsletter articles, webinars, and presentations.

 Cleaning Products and Work-Related Asthma: Information for Workers (PDF) ...
 Spanish ...
 Chinese

-Cleaning Products and Work-Related Asthma Fact Sheet (PDF)
+Cleaning Products and Work-Related Asthma Fact Sheet: Information for Employers (PDF)

 Work-Related Asthma Prevention Program main page